genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## SendIt

-To insert data into the database, use the `SendIt` command.
-The data you want to insert should be in a .csv file, and the name of the file (or files) should match the name of the table where the data is to be inserted.
+To send data into the database (inserts, modifies and upserts), use the `SendIt` command.
+The data you want to send should be in a .csv file, and the name of the file (or files) should match the name of the table where the new or amended data is to be sent.
 If you use a different filename, you must specify this using the `-f` argument.

 ### Syntax
 The `SendIt` command can take the following arguments: